-Investment valuation gains include unrealized gains and losses on the Partnership's investments (including financial derivatives) which are recorded at fair value.
+Investment valuation losses include unrealized gains and losses on the Partnership's investments (including financial derivatives) which are recorded at fair value.
 It also includes realized gains and losses on the disposition of the Partnership's investments.
-This balance will fluctuate depending on the Partnership's investment activities and performance.
+The amount will fluctuate depending on the Partnership's investment activities and performance and declined in 2019 due to a reduction in the value of certain investments during the year compared to an increase in values during 2018.

-Income tax expense reflecting a lower level of investment valuation gains compared to the prior year.
+Income tax expense declined reflecting the lower level of investment valuation gains compared to the prior year.